Caroline Wozniacki career statistics

 This is a list of the main career statistics of Danish tennis player Caroline Wozniacki.
-She won 30 singles titles including a Grand Slam title, a WTA Finals title, three Premier Mandatory titles and three Premier 5 titles.
+She won 30 singles titles including a Grand Slam and a WTA Finals title, three Premier Mandatory and three Premier 5 tournaments.
 She was the winner of the 2018 Australian Open and the 2017 WTA Finals, and the runner-up at the 2009 US Open, the 2010 WTA Tour Championships, and the 2014 US Open.
 She also reached another 25 singles finals, and won two doubles titles.
-Wozniacki was first ranked world No. 1 by the WTA on October 11, 2010.
+Wozniacki was first ranked world No. 1 by the WTA on 11 October 2010.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments and Olympic Games are included in win–loss records.